DJ-WebDev/CN---DrumMachine-Challenge/README.md

 # Welcome to The Loop Jacker!
 ### *Attention!*  This box is JACKIN'!

-## To stop the audio from looping:
+## To STOP the audio from looping:
 ## Press any key NOT listed in the GUI!
 # NOTE--> There are HIDDEN keys for you to play with...
 Have Fun!